freqtrade/freqtrade/docs/configuration.md

 ```

 !!!
 Warning
     This is an ongoing work.
-For now it is supported only for binance and only for buy orders.
+For now it is supported only for binance.
-    Please don't change the default value unless you know what you are doing.
+    Please don't change the default value unless you know what you are doing and have researched the impact of using different values.

 ### Exchange configuration